 Link the URL of other relevant pages from the content.
 This classifies the URL as more relevant for search engines.

-Figure 4: List of all links in Ryte Website Success
+Figure 5: List of all links in Ryte Search Engine Optiization

-Optimizing your loading times is more important than ever before.
-Mobile indexing is also driving this topic forward.
+Optimizing your loading times and website speed is more important than ever before.
 SEO aside, improving the loading time can achieve a lot.
-For example, it can have a very strong influence on the conversion rate.
+For example, it can have a very strong influence on the conversion rate and your overall Website User Experience.